 Known as the ‘people’s medicine chest’, the elderflower has been employed for centuries in Britain to create infusions and tinctures for common ailments, and as a cooling natural skin toner.
 Gooseberries – faeberries in old English – meanwhile are charged with vitamin C and antioxidants.

-Britain in a Bottle Noble Isle sources organic elderflower and gooseberry from the abundant Victorian Productive Gardens at the Lost Gardens of Heligan in Cornwall, which grows over 200 varieties of heritage fruit, vegetables and herbs.
+Noble Isle source organic elderflower and gooseberry from the iconic Victorian Productive Gardens at The Lost Gardens of Heligan in Cornwall, which grows over 200 varieties of heritage fruit, vegetables and herbs.

-Products available: Bath & Shower Gel, Body Lotion and part of our Hard Soap collection.
+Bath & Shower Gel, Body Lotion and Hard Soaps